Culural Hike: Arosa - Litzirüti

 Water everywhere

-Three lakes and the still young, but already wild rushing Plessur accompany us on the way from Arosa to Litzirüti.
-The Arosa lakes, surrounded by mighty limestone mountains, delight the eye.
-Whether they also pleased the former sovereign of the Arosa, Archduke Ferdinand of Austria, we do not know.
-But we know that he was concerned about the rich fishing yield, because his subjects were overly amicable at the fishing grounds there.
-That was in 1545.
-Perhaps he would like the stylish wooden bathing establishment on the Untersee, which we reach after a short walk through Arosa.
-On a hot summer day, the first and certainly refreshing stop is recommended here.
-From the Untersee we continue our way to Litzirüti, next to us the railway line, below us the emerald green reservoir Isel.
-Its history also has to do with the early days of Arosa tourism.
-Around 1900, it was a must for spa hotels to be able to offer electric light to their noble clientele.
-The water for the first power plant was dammed in the Isel to a small lake.
-This was enlarged several times in the coming decades in order to be able to cover the increasing electricity demand of the health resort.
-Today, apart from the elevated weir, the lake nestles almost like a natural lake in the magnificent mountain landscape.
+Perhaps he would have liked the stylish wooden bathing facility on the Untersee, which you can reach after a short walk through Arosa.
+On a hot summer's day, this is an ideal and refreshing first stop.
+From Untersee you continue your way to Litzirüti - next to you the railway line, below you the emerald green Isel reservoir.
+Its history is also closely linked to early Arosa tourism: around 1900, it was a must for the spa hotels to be able to offer their noble clientele electric light.
+The water for the first power plant was dammed in the Isel to form a small lake, which was later enlarged several times.
+Today, apart from the elevated weir, the lake blends almost like a natural lake into the impressive mountain landscape.

 A stop at "in da Brünscht" restaurant is an insider tip.